Morris Canal

-The Morris Canal (1829–1924) was a 107 mi common carrier anthracite coal canal across northern New Jersey that connected the two industrial canals in Easton, Pennsylvania across the Delaware River from its western terminus at Phillipsburg, New Jersey to New York Harbor and New York City through its eastern terminals in Newark and on the Hudson River in Jersey City.
-The canal was sometimes called the Morris and Essex Canal, in error, due to confusion with the nearby and unrelated Morris and Essex Railroad.
+The Morris Canal (1829–1924) was a 107 mi common carrier anthracite coal canal across northern New Jersey that connected the two industrial canals in Easton, Pennsylvania, across the Delaware River from its western terminus at Phillipsburg, New Jersey, to New York Harbor and New York City through its eastern terminals in Newark and on the Hudson River in Jersey City.
+The canal was sometimes (erroneously) called the Morris and Essex Canal, due to confusion with the nearby and unrelated Morris and Essex Railroad.

 With a total elevation change of more than 900 ft, the canal was considered an ingenious technological marvel for its use of water-driven inclined planes, the first in the United States, to cross the northern New Jersey hills.
 (Note: Massachusetts Middlesex Canal (1793-1808), the Lehigh Canal's 1st successes (1819,1820-1824), and New York's 1st Erie Canal sections (1821) had inspired industrialists and merchants in Baltimore and Pennsylvania to look for a way west, and better ways to travel faster.
 In and near most major settlements by the 1790s, homeowners and industrialists were looking for reachable wood stands or charcoal for heat and metalworking.
 In fuel-desperate Philadelphia, industrialist Josiah White, whose employees had developed a technique for getting anthracite coal to ignite and burn, proposed a navigation canal along the Lehigh River in 1814-15, later known as the Lehigh Canal.
 This feat, along with his involvement with the less successful Schuylkill Canal inspired business interests along the entire eastern seaboard to think anthracite and think bigger.)